williamrjackson/UnityScriptingUtilities/README.md

-                 Get EaseOut by combining the EaseIn curve  with this flag loop           - Repeat the manipulation this many times pingPong       - Repeat the manipulation forward, then backward, this many times mirrorPingPong - pingPong, but inverts the curve when pefrombackward manipulations useTimeScale   - Set this to false to ignore time scaling shortestPath   - In the case of manipulations that include rotation, this will cause minimal possible rotation to get to the target.
+                 Get EaseOut by combining the EaseIn curve  with this flag loop           - Repeat the manipulation this many times pingPong       - Repeat the manipulation forward, then backward, this many times mirrorPingPong - pingPong, but inverts the curve when performing backward manipulations useTimeScale   - Set this to false to ignore global time scaling shortestPath   - In the case of manipulations that include rotation, this will cause minimal possible rotation to get to the target.
 Without this, a rotation difference > 360 will result in a full positive rotation before reaching the target.